LogtalkDotOrg/logtalk.org/_pages/features.md

 ### Event-driven programming

-Predicates can be implicitly called when a spied event occurs, allowing programming solutions which minimize object coupling.
+Predicates can be implicitly called when a spied event occurs, allowing programming solutions that minimize object coupling.
 In addition, events provide support for behavioral reflection and can be used to implement the concepts of *pointcut* and *advice* found in Aspect-Oriented Programming.